-239 EFRAG considers there is a need to improve the statement of changes in equity to increase comparability and understandability for users of the financial statements, particularly on information related to separate components of equity related to other comprehensive income, information about other classes of equity instruments/shares and equity-like instruments and extended information about capital management.
-EFRAG considers that the IASB should look for improvements to/ the statement of changes in equity, particularly when considering that the IASB is not likely to address this issue within the FICE project.
+247 EFRAG considers there is a need to improve the statement of changes in equity to increase comparability and understandability for users of the financial statements, particularly on information related to separate components of equity related to other comprehensive income, information about other classes of equity instruments/shares and equity-like instruments and extended information about capital management.
+EFRAG considers that the IASB should look for improvements to/ the statement of changes in equity, particularly when considering that the IASB is not likely to address this issue within the Financial Instruments with Characteristics of Equity project (FICE) project.